lexeii/polyphone-doc-rst/docs/en/manual/soundfont-editor/toolbar.rst

 that you use these features to test your soundfont.

 .. figure:: images/virtual_keyboard_2.png

-   :alt: Virtual keyboard with MIDI controllers
+   Virtual keyboard with MIDI controllers

 This area is made of different buttons: